Refugee Training Alliance

 Employability & Career Skills

-AI tools focused on job interview simulation, professional communication, digital literacy, and skills credentialing.
-Learners are prepared not just for local employment but for the global digital economy — remote work, gig platforms, and cross-border opportunity.
+Job interview simulation, professional communication, digital literacy, and skills credentialing.
+Learners are prepared for local employment, remote work, and cross-border digital economy opportunity.

 AI partner